LadybirdBrowser/ladybird/Documentation/Browser/Patterns.md

 Sometimes a spec document affects several areas of the web platform.
 An example of this is CSSOM, which of course contains features belonging in `LibWeb/CSS/` / `Web::CSS`, but at the same time implements additions to `Window` from the HTML spec.
-Use best judgement in those cases.
+Use your best judgement in those cases.

 ## Error Handling